Hi, everyone!

 Implementation in BioFVM

 1: Start a project: Create a new directory for your project (I'd recommend "BioFVM_2D_tumor"), and enter the directory.
 Place a copy of BioFVM (the zip file) into your directory.
-Unzip BioFVM, and copy BioFVM*.h, BioFVM*.cpp, and pugixml* files into that directory.
+Unzip BioFVM, and copy BioFVM*.h, BioFVM*.cpp, and pugixml* files into that directory.2: Copy the matlab visualization files: To help read and plot BioFVM data, we have provided matlab files.
+Copy all the *.m files from the matlab subdirectory to your project.

 3: Copy the empty project: BioFVM Version 1.0.3 or later includes a template project and Makefile to make it easier to get started.
 Copy the Makefile and template_project.cpp file to your project.
 Rename template_project.cpp to something useful, like 2D_tumor_example.cpp.